AyoobAboosalih/Jello/README.md

 # Jello
-A product management app built on Blazor .Net
+A project management app built on Blazor .Net